lemaetech/wtr/tests/usage_guide.md

 val r : string Otr.route = <abstr>
 ```

-Where as an`Otr.path` where argument captures are specified results in a handler
+Whereas an`Otr.path` where argument captures are specified results in a handler
 which is a ocaml function.

 ```ocaml